jacob-carpenter/carpenter-workshop-infra/README.md

 ### TODO

-[] Update reusable app helm common-app chart to host as github page for the repository [] Update to use github actions to apply infra and deploy k8s upon code or infra changes
+[] Update reusable app helm common-app chart to host as github page for the repository and use it for the import-map-deployer [] Clean up the values.yaml to extract out commonly changing environment specific concepts to a much cleaner location [] Update to use github actions to apply infra and helm install/upgrade upon infra or helm chart changes [] Validate full infra rebuild prior to main merge